Isminii/diploma-thesis/README.md

 ### Prerequisites
 Make sure you have **Python 3.x** and **pip** installed.
 It's recommended to create a **virtual environment** to avoid dependency conflicts.

+>  _Note: This project was developed and tested using an **AWS EC2 g5.xlarge instance** with NVIDIA GPU support for efficient deep learning training._

 ### Steps to Install:

 1. **Clone the repository:**